Accessibility at The People's Potato

 Bathrooms

-The bathrooms on the 7th floor are currently under construction, which means the nearest bathrooms are on the 6th or 8th floor, accessible by escalator, stairs, or elevator.
+There is one wheel chair accessible, gender neutral bathroom on the 7th floor, in front of the hallway that leads to the back door entrance of our kitchen space.
+If you are heading towards the Student Success Centre from the elevators or the escalators, it is just before the glass doors, to the right.
 The doors into the bathrooms are heavy and non-automated and open inwards.
-There is a larger wheelchair-accessible stall in each bathroom.
+There is a larger wheelchair-accessible stall in each of the main bathrooms.
 The wheelchair accessible stalls have a support bar, raised seat and door that opens inwards.
 Soap in soap dispensers is conventional.

 Language

-All collective members speak English and French.
+All collective members speak English and some level of French.
 Workshops are offered in English unless otherwise specified.

 The content on this page was shaped by a template provided by the Radical Access Mapping Project (RAMP).